SeunMatt/codeigniter-log-viewer/README.md

 - The folder path for log files can be configured with the `$logFolderPath` config var.

 - The file pattern for matching all the log files in the log folder can be configured by adding `$logFilePattern` config var.
-- The name of the view that renders the logs page chan be cnahged using the  `$viewName` config var.
+- The name of the view that renders the logs page can be changed using the  `$viewName` config var.
 Please note that this can be a route relative to your `View` path or a namespace route.

 Example configuration file `app/Config/CILogViewer.php`:

 ```php
 <?php
 namespace Config;
 use CodeIgniter\Config\BaseConfig;

 class CILogViewer extends BaseConfig {